 How to share your Mac's internet connection

 Before beginning, be aware that Internet Sharing works for any computer running OS X Lion (10.6) or later.

-- Now click on Sharing.
+Now click on Sharing.

-- Now turn on Internet Sharing by clicking the tick mark next to Internet Sharing in the sidebar.
+Now turn on Internet Sharing by clicking the tick mark next to Internet Sharing in the sidebar.

 Click Start on the menu that pops up in order to turn Internet Sharing on.

 Updated January 2019: This article has been updated for the most recent version of macOS.

 You can own a former Apple CEO's California home for just $37.5 million

 Former Apple CEO Mike Markkula might not be as infamous as Steve Jobs but he still managed to rack up enough cash to pick up a pretty swanky home in California.
 And it could be yours for a snip at just $37.5 million.